halasadi/MAPS/README.md

 between the usage of MAPs and EEMS**.
 Please see https://github.com/dipetkov/eems for the usage in EEMS.

+The MAPS program has been tested extensively with ...

 Please post bugs, questions and feature requests or suspected bugs to [Github issues](https://github.com/halasadi/MAPS/issues).